3 generations, 1 great vacation

 Multigenerational travel is a popular vacation option for many families.
 It gives family members a chance to do many important and memorable things together such as learn about new places, recharge and share values and wisdom.
 Many families may also find that when they're outside their everyday environments and having new experiences together, they open up more and are able to build closer relationships with one another, having conversations that they wouldn't otherwise have at home.

 Those experiences can run the gamut from camping in a national park to touring another country.
-No matter what the destination, traveling with a multigenerational group is an exercise in logistics — and economics.
+No matter the destination, traveling with a multigenerational group is an exercise in logistics — and economics.
 As you plan your next big family trip, here are some questions that can help give you and the people you love the most rewarding experience at the most reasonable cost.

 Where are we going and what will we experience?

-"Be sure your plans are appropriate for everyone who's coming along," advises Kyle McCarthy, editor of Family Travel Forum (myfamilytravels.com).
-"Remind them that travel today means more uncertainty and more responsibility for your own health."
+"Family travel is like a team sport.
+Be sure your plans are appropriate for everyone who's coming along," advises Kyle McCarthy, editor of Family Travel Forum (myfamilytravels.com).
+"Remind them that travel today may be challenging.
+Everyone will have to come together, stay positive and behave well."
 As you work with your family to outline your trip, respect everyone's needs and tastes, and in cases where there are differing opinions, try to reach compromises.
 Consider coming up with several trip options.
 Then solicit input from everyone coming along — including the kids, she suggests.

-Options like all-inclusive resorts offer a variety of activities and dining choices — and often child care — at a fixed price.
+Options like all-inclusive resorts offer a variety of activities and dining choices — and often childcare — at a fixed price.
 If you prefer a less structured vacation, look for ways to incorporate activities for all ages.
 Ask friends for suggestions or consult a travel advisor who specializes in multigenerational family vacations.

 How can I manage costs?